-The legislature recognizes the importance of debt management and relies on the oversight provided by the BRB and its staff.
-As of June 2012 the agency does not foresee changes in its mission, strategies and goals over the next five years.
-New mandates that impact the agency's current workload or that result in significant shifts in job responsibilities would affect staff's ability to continue delivering high-quality service to its customers.
+The Legislature recognizes the importance of debt management and relies on the oversight provided by the Bond Review Board and its staff.
+As of June 2014 the agency does not foresee changes in its mission, strategies and goals over the next five years.
+However, new mandates that impact the agency's current workload or that result in significant shifts in job responsibilities could affect staff's ability to continue delivering high-quality service to its customers.